m-dadej/MarSwitching.jl/paper/paper.md

 p_{i,j,t} = \dfrac{\exp(\delta_{i,j}'\mathbf{Z}_t)}{\textstyle \sum_{j=1} \exp(\delta_{i,j}'\mathbf{Z}_t)}
 \end{equation*}

 Where $\delta_{i,j}$ is a vector of coefficients.
 The exponentiation and sum division of the coefficients ensure that the probabilities are non-negative and sum to one.
-For this model, the expected duration is time-varying as well.
+For this model, the expected duration of the state is time-varying as well.

 # Quick start